 You can introduce more fiber into your cat’s diet through commercial foods or natural additions.
 Now I am sharing foods rich in fiber for your pet cats.

-Many trusted brands offer excellent high fiber cat food options.
+Many trusted brands offer excellent fiber-rich cat food options.
 As an expert who watches what performs well, these are consistently great choices:

 Natural Foods High in Fiber